FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ## Introduction

-Ocelot Pay offers a convenient way for users to make payments using various cryptocurrencies.
+Ocelot Pay is a payment tool with which user can pay in several crypto coins.

-In contrast to conventional third-party payment solutions, we do not retain any assets during transactions.
-Instead, all payments are directly transferred to your cryptocurrency account.
+Unlike traditional 3rd party payment tool, we don't hold any assets traded and all payments are sent directly to your cryptocurrency account.

-Integrating Ocelot Pay is a breeze.
-Simply follow these steps:
+Ocelot Pay is very easy to integrate, all you need to do is:

-1. Begin by setting up and customizing your project on the [Ocelot Pay console](https://console.ocelotpay.com/dashboard/projects)
+1. Create and configure your project on [Ocelot Pay console](https://console.ocelotpay.com/dashboard/projects)
-2. Once your project is configured, you can obtain an integration link or code.
-You can easily integrate it into your system using an iframe or the Ocelot Pay SDK.
+2. Get integration link or code, integrate with iframe or Ocelot Pay SDK

 ---

 ## Create and configure project

-In the project menu on the [Ocelot Pay console](https://console.ocelotpay.com/dashboard/projects), click on "Add Project".
-Fill in all the required fields, and then save your changes.
-Your newly created project will now appear in your projects panel.
+At project menu on [Ocelot Pay console](https://console.ocelotpay.com/dashboard/projects), click "Add Project", fill all fields and save.
+The newly created project will display on your projects panel.

 ![new project](https://firebasestorage.googleapis.com/v0/b/paywithcrypto-9283c.appspot.com/o/docImages%2FnewProject.png?alt=media&token=0952fee5-e9e6-4cc7-a7be-d0437284df28&_gl=1*1qinefw*_ga*MTgzOTI5ODcyOS4xNjg1MzUzMzA2*_ga_CW55HF8NVT*MTY5NjY2NDY1MC4xNjkuMS4xNjk2NjY0NzA4LjIuMC4w)